-National Fitness Day is in the news this week, not long after the news was full of exhortations to exercise more by walking.
+Walking is the simplest and best exercise you can do.
+You don’t need lessons or special equipment or membership or fancy clothes.
 Even a brisk ten minutes walk can have more benefit than you realise.
-Walking is the simplest exercise you can do, you don’t need lessons or special equipment or membership or fancy clothes.
 You only need comfortable shoes and maybe a coat if it’s a bit cold out.
 And a front door to walk out of!

 These days people are less active than in days gone by – we drive more, we spend many hours a week sitting or engaged in fairly sedentary indoor activity.
 Public Health England’s survey discovered that